 A qualified federal EEOC attorney will have extensive knowledge and experience with the federal EEOC process, including deadlines, evidence requirements, and legal strategies.

-When looking for a federal EEOC attorney, make sure to choose one with proven success in handling similar cases.
+When looking for the best EEOC attorney for federal employees for your claim, make sure to choose one with proven success in handling similar cases.
 Ask for references and read reviews from previous clients.

 We believe in putting the power back in the hands of federal employees.
 We never want you to feel helpless or alone when facing an EEOC violation, and we don’t believe in pressuring you to take legal action.
-That is why we offer a free consultation for federal employees who believe they have experienced discrimination in the workplace.
+That is why we offer an initial consultation for federal employees who believe they have experienced discrimination in the workplace.

 Do you have questions about the federal EEOC process, or are you ready to take the next step in seeking justice?
 Contact us today at (202) 964-4878 and let our team at The Law Offices of Justin Schnitzer help you navigate this complex and important legal process.